GigaFable/simple-project-tool/README.md

 for [VS Code](https://code.visualstudio.com/)).
 It also has the ability to suggest the order you do tasks (called stages by the utility) in.

-# Installation
+# Getting Started

-Installation requires [Python](https://www.python.org/).
+This app requires [Python](https://www.python.org/).
 You can install python from the projects home page.

 Once you have python you need to setup a virtual environment and install the requirements like this (executed from this projects home directory):

-## Get Started

 ```bash
 python3 -m venv .venv